Psykotikism/Mutant_Tanks/README.md

 			// Item limit: 5
 			// Character limit for each item: 64
 			"Restart Loadout"				"smg,pistol,pain_pills"

+			// The mode of the Super Tank's restart ability.
+			// 0: Survivors are teleported to the spawn area.
+			// 1: Survivors are teleported to another teammate.
+			"Restart Mode"					"1"

 			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// Minimum: 1.0 (Closest)